nataliiasolomchak21/moviegeek-booking/TESTING.md

 ### Solved

 * The information about the booking when click on "Edit" button was not displayed properly.
-I fixed by adding `"date:"Y-m-d""` and `"date:"H:i""` to form.instance.date and fomr.instance.time
+I fixed by adding `"date:"Y-m-d""` and `"date:"H:i""` to `form.instance.date` and `form.instance.time`

 ![Bug](documentation/testing_files/edit-booking-bug.png)